 I am a BAIR postdoc at UC Berkeley adviced by Jitendra Malik, Alyosha Efros and Trevor Darrell.
-I did my PhD in CS at the University of Maryland, College Park with my advisor David Jacobs.

 Since then I've had the pleasure to work with:

 My work focuses on 3D reconstruction of animals including humans from single-view images.
 I work with animals because I am interested in how to represent non-rigid 3D shapes that deform and articulate.
 In particular I'm interested in how we can build a model of non-rigid 3D shapes from 2D images or videos.
 Also, animal pictures are a lot of fun to work with.